zachbernheimer/SelfAssemblySim/README.md

 * Seed crystals/facets

 ## Warnings
-This was written quickly, so some things like proper input verification for the particle group inputs were neglected.
+This was developed in a relatively short period of time, so some things like proper input verification for the particle group inputs were neglected.
 Invalid inputs here could crash the program.
 For the other inputs (which are updated live insted of on sim reset) there is basic input validation.
-If you find you can't type a specific number into a given input feild, try a lower value, as some have upper limits to prevent crashes which are not clearly labeled in the menu yet.
+If you find you can't type a specific number into a given input field, try a lower value, as some have upper limits to prevent crashes which are not clearly labeled in the menu yet.

 ## Acknowledgements